 Step 2: More ingredients are made ready to go into the soup.
 They are washed, chopped and, as necessary, further processed so they’re ready.
-This step also requires wire mesh strainers to remove dirt and debris created by ingredient processing.
+This step also requires fine mesh strainers to remove dirt and debris created by ingredient processing.

 Step 3: Finally, the stock and all the other ingredients are put together and cooked for a few minutes.
-The resulting soup is then sent through a fine-mesh wire filter, which is made of brass and contains around 22 holes per inch.
+The resulting soup is then sent through a fine-mesh wire liquid filter, which is made of brass and contains around 22 holes per inch.
 This “screening” removes any remaining unwanted materials.

-Thus, each step in the process of making tomato soup requires the use of different kinds of strainers.
+Thus, each step in the process of making tomato soup requires the use of different kinds of strainer filters.
 Companies like Newark Wire Cloth, makers of SaniClean Strainers, specialize in designing and manufacturing standard and custom sanitary strainers to meet the varied requirements of a range of industries, including soup production.

 Choosing the right strainer for the job